Lest We Forget

 Neil Mercille

-Charter member Neal Mercille lost his courageous battle will leukemia this morning (Jan 5, 2018).
+Neal Mercille lost his courageous battle will leukemia on January 5, 2018.
 Neal transferred to MO III from IL XIII (our mother chapter) when we formed.
 He was a retired motorman from the Bridgeton Police Department and Vietnam Veteran (USMC).
 Other than being a motorman; one of his proudest accomplishments was his Police Explore Post.
-Keep Neal, his wife Mary, his family, colleagues, and many friends in your thoughts and prayers.
-His quick smile and laugh will be greatly missed.

 Robert Stumpf